mesolitica/malaya/docs/load-stack.rst

 For tagging models, we use majority voting stacking.
-So you need to need have more than 2 models to make it perfect, or else, it will pick randomly from 2 models. ``malaya.stack.voting_stack`` provides easy interface for this kind of stacking. **But only can use for Entites and POS recognition.**
+So you need to need have more than 2 models to make it perfect, or else, it will pick randomly from 2 models. ``malaya.stack.voting_stack`` provides easy interface for this kind of stacking. **But only can use for Entites, POS and Dependency Parsing recognition.**

 .. code:: python